andresn/GEN220_2019/docs/UNIX/00_Login_Notebook.md

 ```
 This is an example - NODE will be filled in with the name of a specific computer name from the cluster (same as the one in the ssh command above).
 You need to REPLACE the text *NODE* above with *localhost* and put that into your web browser running on your laptop.

+So you will need to open your webbrowser and open the URL: http://localhost:8706/ - when you get to the prompt put the token string from the logfile (something like a844e90f68c82...).
+This will now let you run web jupyter notebook and also use the web to edit your text files directly in the editor that is setup for python or bash syntax.
 ## Practice steps.

 1. Generate a new directory